MichaelCurrin/dev-resources/resources/javascript/packages/package-versions/npm-check.md

 ## Usage

-Check what can be updated.
+Check what can be updated:

 ```sh
 $ npm-check